New Coke: Taste test problems

-2019 comeback
+2019 reintroduction

 On May 21, 2019, Coca-Cola announced that the 1985 reformulation (once again bearing the name "New Coke") would be reintroduced in limited quantities to promote the third season of the Netflix series Stranger Things.
-The show, set in 1985, included cans of New Coke in three of the season's episodes.
+The show, set in 1985, includes cans of New Coke in three of the season's episodes.
 About 500,000 cans of New Coke were produced for the promotion, to be sold mostly online.
 So many people were eager to buy it, however, that the volume of orders crashed the Coca-Cola website.
 Many fans complained because they wanted to order some, and the company apologized for the delays on social media platforms.
 It was also available in select vending machines in cities such as New York and Los Angeles.

-The reintroduced drink got friendlier reviews than it had in 1985.
-A writer at BuzzFeed said it was "nice and refreshing", lacking the lingering aftertaste of Classic Coke.
+The reintroduction of New Coke received friendlier reviews than it had in 1985.
+A writer at BuzzFeed said it was "nice and refreshing", lacking the lingering aftertaste of classic Coca-Cola.
 "I would take this over other colas," said a colleague.
-Food & Wine staffers also had favorable impressions: "sweeter and smoother than regular Coke", "almost syrupy in a pleasant way", although an older one who recalled the original rollout said it had not improved for them.
+Food & Wine staffers also had favorable impressions: "sweeter and smoother than regular Coke", "almost syrupy in a pleasant way", although an older member who recalled the original rollout in 1985 said it had not improved for them.

-Tim Murphy, a reporter for the progressive magazine Mother Jones, suggested that, in ultimately overcoming an initial resistance that he saw as reactionary, New Coke had won the war after losing the battle.
+Tim Murphy, a reporter for Mother Jones, suggested that in ultimately overcoming an initial resistance that he saw as reactionary, New Coke had won the war after losing the battle.
 "Soft-drink trends have also proven Coke right about a willingness to adapt to new tastes: A majority of Coke sales today are non-Classic products, such as Diet and Coke Zero," he wrote.
 This explained the favorable response from tasters.
 "It tasted weird then; it tastes like what's normal now."